gorhom/react-native-bottom-sheet/website/docs/hooks.md

 This hook provides all the bottom sheet public [methods](methods), to the internal sheet content or handle.

+> This hook works at any component in `BottomSheet`.

 ```tsx
 import { useBottomSheet} from '@gorhom/bottom-sheet';